Two people shaking hands

 2. Are interviews only in-person, or can they be conducted over the phone or virtually?

-Columbia prefers to schedule interviews in-person with school alumni who live close to you.
+Columbia prefers to schedule interviews in person with school alumni who live close to you.
 However, this is not always possible, so if no alumni live near you, you can expect to have your interview with an admissions officer or current student either through video conferencing or over the phone.

 3. What format is the interview?

 Columbia Business School uses a blind interview format, meaning the only information your interviewer will know about you ahead of time is the contents of your resume.
-The interviewer will not be shown your letters of recommendations, transcripts, essays, or any other component of your application.
-Because of this, you will need to provide details you’ve already included in other parts of the application for the interviewer to get a comprehensive overview of who you are and your fit for Columbia.
+The interviewer will not be shown your letters of recommendation, transcripts, essays, or any other component of your application.

 4. What if I’m asked a question I didn’t prepare for during my interview?